-A lifelong resident of Las Vegas, NV., who graduated from Valley High School in 1971, Steve was employed at Bearing Belt Chain Co.
+A lifelong resident of Las Vegas, NV., who graduated from Valley High School in 1971, Stephen was employed at Bearing Belt Chain Co.
 Inc. for 37 years until retiring as President in 2008.
 Currently owns S&S Philpott LLC., which is a consulting firm in the use of innovative technologies in distribution of products.
 Honorary Lifetime Member of the Power Transmission Distributors Association for his service on their board of directors and education foundation.
 Thirty year member of the Las Vegas Metro Chamber of Commerce, Henderson Chamber of Commerce, Nevada Development Authority and Henderson Development Authority.
 Currently serves on the Bond Oversight Committee of the Clark County School District, and the board of directors of Nevada STEM Coalition, a non-profit organization focused on promoting science and math with the youth of Nevada.

 Kimberly Womack is an Information Assurance Manager with the Department of Air Force in Las Vegas, NV.
 An alumnus of University of Nevada, Las Vegas, she holds a Master of Science in Computer Science with a focus in Information security.
 She is a member of the Institute of Electrical and Electronics Engineers (IEEE), Association of Computing Machinery (ACM), and Society of Women Engineers (SWE).
 She has been the on the board for FIRST Nevada Board of Directors as Treasurer for over 4 years.
 She previously held positions as Treasurer for local chapters of FEW (Federally Employed Women) and SWE (Society of Women Engineers).
 She focuses her time in STEM and other outreach in the community and has been active with FIRST for the over 8 years as either Judge or Judge Advisor at FLL, FTC, FRC or World Competitions.